 Meeting the Challenges of Automation Testing

 Fortunately improving the breadth and degree of automated performance testing within CI/CD is possible.
 Most times, all that’s required is for the company to make a few changes in its approach.
-First, the company needs to have a well informed understanding about the difference between functional testing and performance testing.
+First, the company needs to have a well-informed understanding of the difference between functional testing and performance testing.
 Then, it needs to create a level based test plan that determines the layers in the application stack most suitable for automated performance testing.
 Finally, there needs to be a realistic understanding among the company’s technical stakeholders and contributors about the limitations of automated performance testing within a CI/CD process.
 Once a company changes the way it thinks about automated performance testing and changes some behavior around the way it does the testing, improved results will follow.

 The sections that follow take a closer look at the thinking described above.